Introduction to Trading Preparation and Following a Trading Plan

 Expecting what price movement may do in the future is vastly different from forming an opinion about what price should do.
 Opinions are often rigid ideas that traders find difficult to change when the market they are trading does not follow their opinions.

-What follows next will be a demonstration of how I planned for a recent trade ahead of time and how I used my strategy to execute that plan when price followed my expectation.
+What follows next will be a demonstration of how I planned for a recent trade ahead of time and how I used my strategy to execute that plan when the price followed my expectation.

 Trading Strategy Overview